raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 print(f'Lat: {point.latitude.degrees:.1f}, Long: {point.longitude.degrees:.1f}')
 ```

-There are a few different ways of representing latitude and longitude, and it is important to get the units correct, especially when working with software and libraries that expect the data to be in a certain format.
+There are a few different ways of representing latitude and longitude, and it is important to select the appropriate one, especially when working with software and libraries that expect the data to be in a certain format.

 The code above outputs latitude and longitude using the Decimal Degrees (DD) format, where coordinates are written using degrees (°) as the unit of measurement.
 There are 180° of latitude: 90° north and 90° south of the equator).
 There are 360° of longitude: 180° east and 180° west of the prime meridian (the zero point of longitude, defined as a point in Greenwich, England).
 To precisely specify a location, each degree can be reported as a decimal number, e.g. (-28.277777, 71.5841666).